O-X-L/docs/en/proxy/reverse_haproxy.rst

 ------

 * Load the LUA module by adding lua-load :code:`/etc/haproxy/lua/geoip_lookup.lua` in the global section
-* Execute the LUA script on HTTP requests:
+* Execute the LUA script on requests:

   * In HTTP mode